danczakre/RCSFA_CoreMS/README.md

    - Click “Knit” at the top of the RStudio window

 ## Troubleshooting
+**mamba/conda Troubleshooting**
+- Removing a conda environment
+  - Sometimes, our environments break (an inevitiblity it seems sometimes).
+Fortunately, we can remove them and restart from the beginning.
+  - List your environments to find the name of interest: ```mamba env list```
+  - Remove your environment (assuming it's the CoreMS environment): ```mamba env remove -n CoreMS-3.1.0```
+- conda/mamba confusion
+  - These commands are virtually interchangable though there are some instances where they shouldn't be substituted
+  - Given some inconsistencies in behavior that would lead to confusion, following the patterns above should serve you well.
+Specifically, use **conda to activate/deactivate environments** and use **mamba to install packages and create environments**.

 **Podman Troubleshooting**
 - **Windows:** On occasion, Podman will appear running but ultimately any command you try to run will fail (e.g., Step 10d doesn’t work).
 This appears to be the result of a file not generating correctly.
   - Navigate to C:\Users\[current user]